Skardyy/Rhiza/readme.md

 ```
 rhz edit
 ```
 it will open the ~/.rhiza/ folder where you can:
-* delete the bat files from the bin dir (what is called to open the shortcut)
-* delete the url/lnk file from the src dir (what the bat file is pointing to)
 * edit the config to not automatically re add the deleted items
+* delete the url/lnk file from the src dir (after doing `rhz run` the shell and menu links will be removed as well)

 ### Run
 finally you can create the lnk files using